Student Leadership Council

 - Work closely with the COB Student Services Coordinator

-Qualification for membership: All recipients of First Bank Corp. scholarships will serve on the council and provide student leadership.
+Qualification for Membership: All recipients of First Bank Corp. scholarships will serve on the council and provide student leadership.
 The Student Leadership Council will determine additional membership.
-All members must be in ‘good academic standing’ as defined by UAFS, and enrolled in at least nine credit hours per semester and be a declared business major for at least one complete semester.
-All members must maintain a GPA of 2.5 at the end of each semester.
+All members must be in “good academic standing” as defined by UAFS, enrolled in at least nine credit hours per semester, and be a declared business major for at least one complete semester.
+All members must maintain a cumulative GPA of 3.0 at the end of each semester.

-Membership status: Members will be eligible for the Council as long as they remain in ‘good academic standing’ as defined by UAFS, they graduate, or they leave the College.
+Membership status: Members will be eligible for the Council as long as they remain in “good academic standing” as defined by UAFS until they graduate or leave the College of Business.
 Members lacking in performance may be removed by a vote of the Council Officers.
-Members who have three or more unexcused absences to Council functions in an academic year will be dismissed from the Council.
+Members who have three or more unexcused absences as determined by the Leadership Coordinator to Council functions in an academic year will be dismissed from the Council.

 Selection Process: All classifications of students within the College of Business are eligible for membership to the Council.
 The Council will strive to achieve representation of all departments and organizations within the College of Business, as well as with transfer students.
-The elected officers of the council will vote on membership selection.
+The Council will vote on membership applications by a majority vote.
+Selected applicants will then interview with the faculty advisor, Council President and either the Vice President or Recruitment Chair for the final decision.

-Meeting Times: Meetings are held bi-weekly.
-Currently, meetings are held on Mondays at 3pm in the Bond Conference Room, BI 211.
+Meeting Times: Meetings are held bi-weekly as determined by the council.
 Additional meetings will be scheduled as needed.

 President: The President shall set the agenda and preside over meetings.
 The President is responsible for calling additional meetings as necessary.
-The President is responsible for collaborating with the Student Services Coordinator to coordinate and plan productive and efficient meetings.
+The President is responsible for collaborating with the faculty advisor to coordinate and plan productive and efficient meetings.
+He is responsible for delegating duties to other members.
+Time commitment is expected to be heavy.

-Grievance Process: A concern with any member should first be taken to the council president.
-If no solution can be established, then the concern is referred to the council, the next step is the Student Services Coordinator, and the final step is the Dean of the College of Business.
+Grievance Process: A concern with any member should first be taken to the Council President.
+If no solution can be established, the concern is referred to the Council.
+The next step is the Leadership Coordinator, and the final step is the Dean of the College of Business.
 Decisions made by the College of Business Dean are final.